Orchardists could turn to golf grass

 Healthy grass coverage improves farm aspects such as soil moisture retention, mulching, sediment run-off reduction and erosion.

-Mr Roche said it wasn't about trying to turn orchards into turf farms but perhaps giving other varities a go.
+Mr Roche said it wasn't about trying to turn orchards into turf farms but perhaps giving other varieties a go.

 He said the zoysia range of grasses could potentially suit nut farms with their upright blades and high tolerance to wear.